thehoglet/pm-sys/sys/index.md

 ## Over 1NT and 2NT open or rebid after 2C

 4C is Gerber, 4D is minors slam try and 4M is to play

+## DOPI and ROPI after 4NT

+After our RKCB 4NT is overcalled or doubled we play next bid possible so double/redouble is 0/3, pass is 1, then 2, 2+Q, etc.